mjftw/transcript-sandbox/README.md

 ### How to Access

-From the main dashboard or homepage, locate and click on the "Chat" link or button.
+From the main dashboard or homepage, locate and click on the "Chat" or "Meeting" buttons.
-Alternatively, you can access it directly by typing in the /chat endpoint in the browser's address bar.
+Alternatively, you can access them directly at the /chat and /meeting endpoints in the browser's address bar.

 ### Technical Details